Effects of operator nonlocality on closures for multicomponent reactive flows based on dispersion analysis: The model problem

 and this assumed model form is plotted in Figure (\ref{fig:tau}).
 The colored lines represent the real measured mixing time as suggested by the middle expression in Equation (\ref{eqn:Lhatbar}) from a range of $Z = A_L$ values.
 We see the mixing time is highly scale-dependent, and is largely agnostic to the presence of a reaction.
-While not covered here, the mixing time is sensitive to the steadiness of the underlying flow.
+While not covered here, one would expect this mixing time to be sensitive to the steadiness of the underlying flow.

 From Figures (\ref{fig:nonlocal_deff1}-\ref{fig:nonlocal_deff2}), we can see that as the magnitude of reaction coefficient or the axial diffusivity increases, the magnitude of the nonlocal behavior of the closures rolls off.